GerHobbelt/rapidcsv/README.md

 ```

 #### WARNING
 With floating point types `std::to_string(...)` may yield unexpected results as the number of significant digits in the returned string can be zero, for e.g: pVal = 1e-09.
 The return value may differ significantly from what `std::cout` prints by default.
 That's why this particular specialization is disabled by default.
-In case if this is needed enable it by defining maco `ENABLE_STD_TtoS`
+In case if this is needed enable it by defining macro `ENABLE_STD_TtoS`

 ```cpp
 template<c_floating_point T>